- Profit or Loss From Business

 Nonrecourse loans used to finance the business, to acquire property used in the business, or to acquire the business that are not secured by your own property (other than property used in the business).
 However, there is an exception for certain nonrecourse financing borrowed by you in connection with holding real property.

 Cash, property, or borrowed amounts used in the business (or contributed to the business, or used to acquire the business) that are protected against loss by a guarantee, stop-loss agreement, or other similar arrangement (excluding casualty insurance and insurance against tort liability).

 Amounts borrowed for use in the business from a person who has an interest in the business, other than as a creditor, or who is related under section 465(b)(3)(C) to a person (other than you) having such an interest.

-Before determining your allowable loss, you must check box 32a or 32b to determine if the loss from your business activity is limited by the at-risk rules.
+Before determining your loss, you must check box 32a or 32b to indicate whether the loss from your business activity is limited by the at-risk rules.
 Follow the instructions, next, that apply to your box 32 activity.

 If all amounts are at risk in this business, check box 32a.
-If you answered "Yes" on line G, your remaining loss (after applying the excess farm loss rules) is your allowable loss.
-The at-risk rules and the passive activity loss rules do not apply.
-See Line 31, earlier, for how to report your allowable loss.
+If you answered "Yes" on line G, your loss will not be reduced by the at-risk rules or the passive activity loss rules.
+See Line 31, earlier, for how to report your loss.

 If some investment is not at risk, check box 32b; the at-risk rules apply to your loss.
 Be sure to attach Form 6198 to your return.